ohler55/ox/README.md

 ### Release 1.3.2

- - SAX parser bug fix that missed element attributes, 7.5 times faster than Nokogiri and 2.6 times faster than LibXML
+ - Changed SAX parser API for element and instruction attributes

 ## <a name="description">Description</a>